 After surgery, patients will likely stay in the hospital for one to two days before returning home.
 You can begin drinking liquids and eating soft foods as soon as you feel comfortable.
 Many patients experience mild discomfort or a headache for a few days after surgery, which can be managed with Tylenol or other over-the-counter medications.
 It is important to avoid lifting any heavy objects for one month after surgery and to avoid blowing your nose for some time as well.
 Your doctor will provide detailed pre- and post-operative instructions to ensure that you achieve successful results from your procedure.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for pituitary adenoma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for pituitary adenoma.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for pituitary adenoma.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for pituitary adenoma treatment, tailored to the needs of each patient.
-For state-of-the-art pituitary adenoma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art pituitary adenoma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!